-Regurgitation vs vomiting
+Regurgitation vs vomiting:

-Cats regurgitate their food when they eat too fast or if they have a condition known as megaesophagus, which the oesophagus, a muscular tube connecting the throat to the stomach, is too wide, which prevents food moving in a downward motion.
+Cats regurgitate their food when they eat too fast or if they have a condition known as megaesophagus, which the esophagus, a muscular tube connecting the throat to the stomach, is too wide, which prevents food moving in a downward motion.

 Regurgitated food looks the same as it went in, compared to vomited food which is more sausage shaped.

 Intestinal blockage – Eating a cooked bone, or a non-food object such as wool (known as pica), hairballs, heavy tapeworm infection, twisting of the intestine, telescoping of the intestines, umbilical hernia resulting in the intestines protruding through the abdominal wall.